 Hakkiri will help you organize your teams and deliverables into Agile Programs and get unparalleled visibility into your operation.
 Whether you are running Release Cycles, Program Increments, or something similar, our curated dashboards and metrics will enable rapid decision making across your teams.
-Try out our 30-day Free Trial or request a demo today!
+Try out our Free Trial or request a demo today!

 If you are seeking assistance with adopting Agile, defining your Agile Programs, configuring your toolsets, or instituting Agile best practices, we also offer expert consulting services at a variety of levels depending on your needs.

 We will be blogging more on this over time, covering topics such as Agile program management and running a Scrum of Scrums, so be sure to subscribe to our blog and follow us on LinkedIn and Twitter for the latest.
 In the meantime, keep reading with these related posts: